 Among the main reasons of unemployment, there are the lack of jobs and a qualified workforce (including lack of skills and working experience), a mismatch between the demand and supply of skills in the labor market.

 Constitution of Georgia and international regulations demand the protection of rights and safety of workers.
 Employers should offer a secure working environment, but reality often is different.
-The data below on the number of victims and injuries in the workplace shows labor safety and health-related problems in Georgia.
+The data below on the number of victims and injuries in the workplace shows occupational safety and health-related problems in Georgia.

 Table 1.
 The Number of deaths and injuries in Georgian work-places 2010-2017 years